SimeonC/jira-gitlab-seneschal/README.md

 ### Weird bugs

-* When upgrading dependencies watch out for the version of sequelize as set in atlassian-express-connect.
+- When upgrading dependencies watch out for the version of sequelize as set in atlassian-express-connect.
-The versions must match or certain checks like `instanceof` will fail.
+  The versions must match or certain checks like `instanceof` will fail - this basically means we have to match the atlassian-express-connect version.